Translate

 As an engineer, I have a lot of electronic equipment in my home and separate workshop building.
 While I could plug all of these items into separate surge strips, that would be unreasonably expensive and would not offer as much protection as installing a Delta surge protector in the main breaker box.
 These devices are designed specifically to absorb the massive energy spikes that come from lightning and other transients.

-I installed this equipment in my breaker boxes many years ago and I'm really glad that I did!
+I installed this device in my breaker boxes many years ago and I'm really glad that I did!
 I remember sitting on my front porch watching a massive thunderstorm come through and I saw a lightning strike hit the power pole 20 feet from workshop building with a massive FLASH-BANG that was terrifying.
 (That's not my home in the video above).

 The next day I noticed that my appliances were making a humming sound so I checked the voltage of the electrical outlets and found that I was getting 140 V AC and not the specified 120 V AC.
 This implied that the pole transformer had been damaged by lightning so I called the utility company.
 They showed up literally 20 minutes later with a replacement transformer and it took them about 1/2 an hour to replace it.
 If I had not installed surge protection I would have lost thousands of dollars worth of electronic devices including all my consumer items like TV, DVD, stereo, computers and kitchen appliances like the microwave etc. The only item that fell victim to that massive lightning strike was my cable modem because there was no protection on the cable line.
 I have since added protection for the cable itself.